To be admitted into a degree program at Acsenda School of Management, applicants must meet the minimum entrance requirements outlined below:

 Applicants must have a minimum of 5 GCSE’s (General Certificate in Secondary Education) including English Language or Literature and Maths (pass mark of 5 (C) or above).
 Also, applicants must have completed 3 A-Levels in a relevant subject area with a minimum grade C or above.
 Applicants who present subjects at the A-level with minimum grades of B may be granted first-year transfer credit for those subjects if applicable to the program of study at Acsenda.
 All General Certificates of Secondary Education (GCSE’s), must be certified.

-If applicants do not meet the minimum English proficiency requirements, Acsenda offers two English bridging courses with a focus on improving academic English skills – listening, speaking, reading, and writing – to the level necessary to be successful.
+If applicants do not meet the minimum English proficiency requirements, Acsenda offers two English bridging courses.
+They have a focus on improving academic English skills – listening, speaking, reading, and writing – to the level necessary to be successful.

 Acsenda’s two English bridging courses: